lostb1t/replex/README.md

 - Auto load artwork for hero styles.
 - Disable user state: remove unplayed badges from row items.
 - Disable leaf count: remove episode count from artwork.
-- Hot cache: auto refreshed cache for home and library recommended.
 - Force maximum quality.
 - Auto select version based on resolution of the client.
 - Fallback to different version if selected version is video transcoding.